Mundhinam Paartheney

 Mundhinam Paartheney is a 2010 Indian Tamil-language romantic comedy film written and directed by debutant director Magizh Thirumeni, starring Sanjay, Ekta Khosla, Lizna, Pooja B. and Sai Prashanth in the lead roles.
-The film, produced by Manickam Narayanan's Seventh Channel Communications, released on 19 March 2010.
-The film's title is inspired by a song from Vaaranam Aayiram (2008).
+The film, produced by Manickam Narayanan's Seventh Channel Communications, was released on 19 March 2010.

 Plot

 The story unfolds in London, where Sanjay, narrates about his 'kind' of girl, and talks about love.
 Cut to flashback, the hero meets Pooja.
 He repeatedly tries to impress her.
 But he learns that she plans to marry a NRI youth.
 Then comes Aarthi, a dance tutor.
 She is a girl with traditional ideas but a modern outlook.
 Unfortunately, the hero's attempts to settle down with her gets jinxed.
 Then enters Anu, Sanjay's colleague.
 How he tries to woo her forms the rest of the story.

 Production

+Mundhinam Paartheney was the directorial debut of Magizh Thirumeni.
+The film's title is inspired by a song from Vaaranam Aayiram (2008).
 Sanjay Vellanki made his Tamil film debut in the role of a software professional.
 Ekta Khosla also made her Tamil debut with the film and plays a salsa dance instructor.
 Newcomer Lakshmi Priyaa Chandramouli played a supporting role in the film and shot for the film for ten days.
 A song choreographed by Ramash was shot on Khosla with Thota Tharani handling the art direction.
 The song "Maya" was shot at White Cliffs of Dover and Dover Castle.